serokell/blog-posts/untyped-lambda-calculus/article.md

 # Untyped Lambda Calculus

 When talking about Haskell, the term "lambda calculus" often crops up.
-It is a theoretical framework used to define the meaning of computation in many functional languages.
+It's a theoretical framework used to define the meaning of computation in many functional languages.
-Understanding lambda calculus can be very helpful when talking about functional programs, e.g. those written in Haskell, Agda, Idris, etc.
+Understanding lambda calculus can be very helpful when talking about programs written in languages like Haskell, Agda, Idris, etc.

-Perhaps surprisingly, understanding lambda calculus can be also helpful in understanding C++ template metalanguage, because it's a functional language in its own right (although not, strictly speaking, based on lambda calculus).
+Perhaps surprisingly, understanding lambda calculus can also be helpful in understanding the C++ template metalanguage since it's a functional language in its own right (although it's not, strictly speaking, based on lambda calculus).
 Lambda calculus is also used extensively in programming language theory research and functional language design.

 There are two broad kinds of lambda calculus: _untyped_ and _typed_.
-The _untyped_ kind, discussed in this article, expresses an unrestricted computation.
+The untyped kind, discussed in this article, expresses an unrestricted computation.

-While untyped lambda calculus doesn't find much use outside of computability theory, it is necessary to understand it to meaningfully discuss the typed variety (strictly speaking, varieties).
+While it doesn't find much use outside of computability theory, it's necessary to understand it to meaningfully discuss the typed varieties.

 ## A bit of history